Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

 What is this sourcery, how does it work?
 ----------------------------------------
-With the sensor data gathered by the IMU Brick (angular velocity, acceleration, magnetic), it is possible to apply sensor fusion to accquire an absolute orientation.
+With the sensor data gathered by the IMU Brick (angular velocity, acceleration, magnetic field), it is possible to apply sensor fusion to accquire an absolute orientation.

 For this process often a